ML (programming language): List reverse

 This function is an example of parametric polymorphism.
 That is, it can consume lists whose elements have any type, and return lists of the same type.

 Modules

 Modules are ML's system for structuring large projects and libraries.
 A module consists of a signature file and one or more structure files.
-The signature file specifies the API to be implemented (like a C header file, or Java interface file).
+The signature file specifies the API to be implemented (like a C header file, or Java interfaces).
 The structure implements the signature (like a C source file or Java class file).
 For example, the following define an Arithmetic signature and an implementation of it using Rational numbers: